hpcugent/vsc_user_docs/scripts/vsc-venv-wrapper/README.md

 source ./vsc-venv.sh --activate --requirements requirements.txt --modules modules.txt
 ```

-As this creates the virtual environment for the first time, the `venvs` folder is created in the current directory.
+As this creates the virtual environment for the first time, a `venvs` subdirectory is created in the current directory.
 Within this folder, a new folder is created for the virtual environment `venv-RHEL8-zen2`.

 Now, python 3.12 is loaded and the user can use the `requests` package, along with the packages from the SciPy bundle.